Human beings have a natural inclination to categorize and sort in order to make sense of the world.

 I am certainly guilty of this.
 I’m inclined to look for and find patterns.
 These patterns can be useful, or at least, they can appear to be useful.
 But they can also be limiting and erroneous, because sometimes those patterns cover up what is really significant.

-At one session, someone raised a question for discussion that struck me.
-They asked, “Assuming Lean is just another fad, what is going to come next after lean?”
+At one session, someone asked, “Assuming Lean is just another fad, what is going to come next after lean?”
 This question is really about pattern seeking and sorting.
 They had sorted Lean into the category of improvement tools along with many other improvement methods.
 Now they were looking for the pattern to predict the next in the series.
 I understand the inclination to do that.

 In Washington State government, like many other governments and organizations everywhere, we have been adapting Lean to improve the value we deliver to our customers and to make public service deeply gratifying.
 And as part of that, we have this penchant for sorting and categorizing Lean too.